KanishkaY2001/OrangeHub/README.md

 # OrangeHub
-**OrangeHub** is a hub of lua scripts which allow users to gain a competitive advantage in Rogue Lineage, a Roblox game.
-Through the use of Synapse, a scripting engine, these lua files may be utilised to gain access to numerous features and abilities within the game.
+**OrangeHub** is a hub of lua scripts that were designed to identify and patch critical vulnerabilities and bugs in Rogue Lineage, a Roblox game grossing 340+ million plays.
+This project was made open-source upon completion of bug discovery to aid in enhancing in-game server-client security.

 ## YT Demo Links:
 - https://www.youtube.com/watch?v=ZZVRG-dJ31U